 Please note that due to the more comprehensive nature of this course, the program is 10 hours per week and is offered as a year-long program only.
-Students will participate in 2.5 hours of lecture and 2.5 hours of lab on Tuesdays and Thursdays.
-Smaller class ratios will allow instructors to work closely with students.

 This course is open to students in Grades 8 through 12.
 This class requires that students have successfully completed Algebra 1.

-Refer to the Homeschool Programs page for the 2016 - 2017 school year schedule.
-Please note that this course is a full year course and students are expected to attend a full day of class on both Tuesday and Thursday.
+Refer to the Homeschool Programs page for the 2018 - 2019 school year schedule.
+Please note that this course is a full year course and students are expected to attend a full day of class on both Tuesday and Friday.

 The tuition for the DigiPen Game Development Academy is $5500 per 28-week course.
 A $750 non-refundable deposit is due at the time of registration.
 The remaining $4750 will be paid in monthly installments of $593.75, which will be charged automatically on the first of every month until the tuition is paid in full.